DIY Repairing Drywall Water Damage

 Immediately skim the excess mud from the patch to level it with the surrounding drywall.
 Use a straight edge like a 1x3, long enough to span the whole repair, to skim off the excess mud.
 Rest the board on the surrounding drywall and draw it across the patch, stopping to remove the collected mud as you go.

 Work across the patch to leave the mud flush with, or just below the surrounding surface.
 Around the perimeter of the patch, skim the mud as thin as possible with the joint knife to help blend it into the surrounding surface.
 Go over the wet mud again with the straight edge if needed to smooth out any marks from the board.
-Ignore any minor voids in the plaster coat, they will be filled in the next application.
+Ignore any minor voids in the mud coat, they will be filled in the next application.

 Skim Coat the Patch